USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CCTM_CGRID: gridded concentration restart file
 [Return to Table 7-1](#cgrid_t)

-The 3-D CCTM ending concentration filecontains gas-phase species mixing ratios (ppmV) and aerosol species concentrations (µg m<sup>-3</sup>) at the end of each simulation period.
+The 3-D CCTM ending concentration file contains gas-phase species mixing ratios (ppmV) and aerosol species concentrations (µg m<sup>-3</sup>) at the end of each simulation period.
 The number and types of species contained in the output CGRID files depend on the chemical mechanism and aerosol model configurations that are selected when CCTM is compiled.
 This file can be used to initialize CCTM from a simulation period that the model completed.
-For example, if the CCTM is configure to produce daily output files, a CGRID file will be written out at the end of each simulation day.
+For example, if the CCTM is configuring to produce daily output files, a CGRID file will be written out at the end of each simulation day.
 These concentrations then become the initial conditions for the next simulation period.

 <a id=media></a>
 ### CCTM_MEDIA: Bidirectional modeling media concentration file